rtlabs-com/p-net/doc/network_topology_detection.rst

 .. image:: illustrations/proneta_example.png

+The program will show details about interfaces and ports, and which of the slots that are populated by modules.
-The program will show the list of current diagnosis for IO-devices.
+It will also show the list of current diagnosis for IO-devices.
-It will also show details about interfaces and ports.
+Proneta will read out the diagnostics buffer every 5 seconds, as long as the device is selected in the graphical view.

 By right-clicking on a device in the graphical view, you can set the station name and IP address (temporarily or permanently).
 It is also possible to edit the I&M information, to flash the signal LED and to do a factory reset.

+For PRONETA to be able to map the connection to the closest device, you need to enable LLDP transmission on the Ethernet interface of your laptop.
+Note that this interferes with the ART tester software.
+See the section on installing ART tester in this documentation.

 Full SNMP readout example